Why inventory records often don’t match physical stock

 Common scenarios include:

-Making end-of-month corrections purely to reconcile reports
+Making end-of-month corrections solely to reconcile reports.

-Allowing multiple users to change inventory levels without review or approval
+Allowing multiple users to change inventory levels without review or approval.

 4. Multiple sales channels update inventory independently